- 7.1–7.9 in

 - Condition at Hatching

 Hooded Oriole populations remained stable between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 700,000, with 51% breeding in the U.S., and 98% spending at least part of the year in Mexico.
 The species rates a 10 out of 20 on the Continental Concern Score.
 Hooded Oriole is not on the 2016 State of North America's Birds' Watch List.
-The Lower Rio Grande population decreased markedly in 20th century, perhaps because of cowbird nest parasitism.
-But overall, Hooded Oriole is stable and even expanding its range in some areas, perhaps as a result of using ornamental trees in urban areas.
+In some areas, especially where ornamental palms have increased, Hooded Orioles are expanding and moving farther north.
+But in the lower Rio Grande Valley in Texas, populations are declining.
+The main threat to populations in the lower Rio Grande Valley is cowbird nest parasitism.
+Brown-headed and Bronzed Cowbirds parasitize Hooded Orioles by laying their eggs in an oriole’s nest.
+The new parents unwittingly care for cowbird young and Hooded Oriole young rarely survive.